Volunteer training, assessment and oversight. Does your nonprofit have all the pieces in place?

 Have you ever heard the term curmudgeon?
 You are edging dangerously close to sounding like one.

 Yes, you are correct.
 Not every volunteer is your dream non-paid employee.
-Volunteers, like all human beings, come in all variations of intelligence, competency and emotional health.
+Volunteers, like all human beings, come with variations in intelligence, competency and emotional health.
 Recruiting, training, supporting and recognizing volunteer contributions to our nonprofit does necessitate real work for all involved employees.
 Got it.

 Nonprofits spend time and money creating and managing volunteer programs for several important reasons.
 First is the good work that most volunteers accomplish.
 Volunteers across the globe give literally billions of hours of their personal time, representing hundreds of millions of dollars directed toward mission delivery.
 In 2015, 1.1 billion people worldwide, volunteered for a charitable cause.